L3Ms -- Lagrange Large Language Models: Experimental results

 \subsection{Helpful and harmless L3Ms}

-Next, we consider the Helpful and Harmless preferences that have been extensively used in the LLM alignment literature \citep{ji2023beavertails,wang2024transforming,zhou2024beyond,guo2024controllable}.
-Specifically, we utilize the datasets by \citet{bai2022training} to train two preference reward functions respectively.
+Next, we consider the Helpful and Harmless (HH) preferences that have been extensively used in the LLM alignment literature \citep{ji2023beavertails,wang2024transforming,zhou2024beyond,guo2024controllable}.
+Specifically, we utilize the datasets by \citet{bai2022training} to train two preference reward functions, respectively.
 These learned reward functions are negatively correlated \citep{bai2022training,dai2024safe}.
 Furthermore, note that the numerical outputs of both these reward functions are interpreted as ratings such that a higher numerical value indicates higher helpfulness/harmlessness and vice versa.

-We train several L3Ms with varying HH constraints.
-We compare our L3M approach of using log-barriers with the min-max optimization by \citet{moskovitz2024confronting,dai2024safe} to find the saddle-point of the Lagrangian (MMs).
-In our experience, learning the Lagrange multipliers in this way is extremely sensitive to the choice of the learning rate.
-Moreover, to avoid loading an additional reference LLM during the training process, as is done by \citet{moskovitz2024confronting,dai2024safe}, our implementation of MM minimizes the task perplexity directly (as is done by L3Ms as well).
+We fine-tune several L3Ms with varying HH constraints.
+We compare our L3M approach of using log barriers with that of the minimax optimization by \citet{moskovitz2024confronting,dai2024safe} to find a saddle point of the Lagrangian (MMs).
+In our experience, learning the Lagrange multipliers with the latter is extremely sensitive to the choice of the learning rate.
+Moreover, to avoid loading an additional SFT model during fine-tuning, as is done by \citet{moskovitz2024confronting,dai2024safe}, our implementation of MM minimizes the task objective directly (as is done by L3Ms as well).

 \cref{fig:hh} shows the achieved task perplexities and helpful-harmless rewards for the different LLMs.
-At initialization, the helpful and harmless rewards are both low, with a high task perplexity of 1.316\textsubscript{$\pm$0.4}.
-This is improved upon by the SFT model, reducing the perplexity to 0.805\textsubscript{$\pm$0.3} and attaining a high helpfulness reward (attributed to the task data instilling instruction-following capabilities).
-Further, MMs sacrifice task performance to over-satisfy the constraints, with mean task perplexities higher than 0.822.
-On the other hand, L3Ms satisfy the imposed helpful-harmless reward constraints with lower task perplexities (the mean perplexities are in the range of 0.804-0.820).
-We attribute this to the L3Ms having better Lagrange multipliers by design rather than learning them as is done in MMs.
+At initialization, the helpful-harmless rewards are both low, with a high task perplexity of 1.316\textsubscript{$\pm$0.4}.
+This is improved upon by the SFT model, reducing the perplexity to 0.805\textsubscript{$\pm$0.3} and attaining a high helpfulness reward (due to the task data instilling instruction-following capabilities).
+Furthermore, MMs sacrifice task performance to oversatisfy the constraints, with mean task perplexities $\geq$ 0.822.
+Conversely, L3Ms satisfy the imposed helpful-harmless reward constraints with consistently lower task perplexities (the mean perplexities are in the range 0.804-0.820).
+We attribute this to the L3Ms having better Lagrange multipliers by design rather than learning them as in MMs (cf. \cref{sec:l3m-lagrange-mult}).

+Note that here we evaluate the LLMs on reward constraint satisfaction and task objective minimization.
+Furthermore, one can increase the constraint minimum baselines to obtain higher rewards.